KerryDRX/ENGG1340_Group66/README.md

 The problems that our system need to solve include recording income and expenditure, recording additional information with the corresponding amount such as type, account, and date.
 The problems also include reminding customers when they spend more than their budget, telling them all details of the wealth status they have recorded.
 We need to help customers calculate their net income in the past.
 We also need to find specific wealth records that meet the criteria based on some of the information provided by the customer.
 Showing customers their income and expenditure in recent months and telling them the proportion of expenses would be beneficial to their better management of wealth in the future.
 Furthermore, we need to solve the problems that people who occasionally travel abroad need to change the type and amount of currency records according to the exchange rate.
 Sometimes customers will need to pass in large amounts of data at once or export their wealth records for other uses.
 ## Problem Setting:
+On entering the system, users can choose whether to set the expenditure budget or not according to their wishes.
+The budget can be changed after each round of operation.
+Users will be reminded of the exceeded amount and the corresponding month if the expenditure exceeds the budget.

+Before performing other functionalities, users must add record(s) to the system at first.

 When adding records to the system, users should provide full information on each record.
 Each record contains five items in order of amount, income or expenditure, type, account, date.
 The amount of money in the transactions entered by the user should not be too large (less than 100 billion).

-When entering the system, users can choose whether to set the expenditure budget or not according to their wishes.
-The budget can be changed after each round of operation.
-Users will be reminded of the exceeded amount and the corresponding month if the expenditure exceeds the budget.

 Customers can search for specific records according to a certain interval of date or amount of money input by themselves.
 Customers can also choose whether to search for records by type and account.